This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A mental illness, such as schizophrenia, bipolar disorder, or posttraumatic stress disorder (PTSD)

 - The death of an important person, or the anniversary of a death

 - Chronic pain or an illness, such as heart disease, cancer, or AIDS

-- Feeling helpless if he has to depend on others to survive, or thinking he is a burden to his family and friends
+- Feeling helpless if he or she has to depend on others to survive, or thinking of themselves as a burden to family and friends

-- Financial stress, such as not have enough money for bills if he is retired
+- Financial stress, such as not having enough money for bills

 - Physical or sexual abuse in the past or present, or being in an abusive relationship